Markdown Monster Theme Support

 Preview themes are used in the HTML preview pane to format the rendered HTML output.
 Markdown Monster ships with a handful of preview themes: Darkhan, Github, Medium, Blackout and Hipster.
 You can easily create themes of your own by copying an existing theme or creating a brand new one based on plain HTML and CSS formats.

-You can set the Preview Theme in Tools->Settings:
+Preview themes can be switched from the status bar or you can set the Preview Theme in Tools->Settings:

 The default preview theme is Github which somewhat mimics Github's styling.
-Github styling includes some visual markers like a frame and large, fixed margins which is not ideal for rendering but it does match Githubs styling.
+Github styling includes some visual markers like a frame and large, fixed margins which is not ideal for rendering but it does match Github's styling.
 If you want a more responsive design, Dharkan is a simple design with similar layout characteristics as Github minus all the margins.
 If you're looking for a dark theme Blackout is your choice.

 It's also easy to create custom themes - you can simply copy one of the existing themes and customize the relatively simple CSS.
 You can start with one of the existing themes and customize to your heart's delight.